awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 ### Install and Run Certbot<a name="install"></a>

 This procedure is based on the EFF documentation for installing Certbot on [ Fedora](https://certbot.eff.org/docs/install.html#alternate-installation-methods) and on [RHEL 7](https://certbot.eff.org/#centosrhel7-apache)\.
 It describes the default use of Certbot, resulting in a certificate based on a 2048\-bit RSA key\.
-If you want to experiment with customized keys, you might start with [Using ECDSA certificates with Let's Encrypt](https://www.ericlight.com/using-ecdsa-certificates-with-lets-encrypt)\.

 1. Install Certbot packages and dependencies using the following command\.